WordPress/blueprints/docs/build-your-first-blueprint.md

 }
 ```

-The shorthand syntax and the step syntax correspond with each other.
-Every step specified with the shorthand syntax is automatically added at the beginning of the `steps` array in an arbitrary order.
+Every step specified with the shorthand syntax is automatically added at the beginning of the Blueprint's execution, before any explicitly defined `steps` array.
+The order among multiple shorthands is not guaranteed.
 Which should you choose?
-Use shorthands when brevity is your main concern, use steps when you need more control over the order of execution.
+Use shorthands when brevity is your main concern, and use explicit steps when you require more control over the order of execution.

 ### 3. Install the _Adventurer_ theme